spring-projects/spring-retry/README.md

 ## Stateful Retry

 Where the failure has caused a transactional resource to become invalid, there are some special considerations.
-This does not apply to a simple remote call, because there is no transactional resource (usually), but it does sometimes apply to a database update, especially when using Hibernate.
+This does not apply to a simple remote call, because there is (usually) no transactional resource, but it does sometimes apply to a database update, especially when using Hibernate.
 In this case, it only makes sense to rethrow the exception that called the failure immediately so that the transaction can roll back and we can start a new (and valid) one.

-In these cases, a stateless retry is not good enough because the re-throw and roll back necessarily involve leaving the `RetryOperations.execute()` method and potentially losing the context that was on the stack.
+In these cases, a stateless retry is not good enough, because the re-throw and roll back necessarily involve leaving the `RetryOperations.execute()` method and potentially losing the context that was on the stack.
 To avoid losing the context, we have to introduce a storage strategy to lift it off the stack and put it (at a minimum) in heap storage.
 For